GeorgeStrakhov/dearteddy/app/README.md

 ## Subscriptions and Publications

-* `myCurrentConversation` - subscribes to Conversation that has me as one of the users
+* `currentConversation` - subscribes to Conversation that has me as one of the users
 * `conversationMessages` - subscribes to all Messages that belong to my current conversation
 * `bearphrases` - (for role:bear only) subscribes to all available Bearphrases